microsoft/AIforEarthDataSets/data/mobi.md

 ## Storage structure

-Data are stored as GeoTIFF images in Blob Storage in the West Europe Azure region, in the following folder:
+Data are stored as cloud-optimized GeoTIFF images in Blob Storage in the West Europe Azure region, in the following folder:

 `https://ai4edataeuwest.blob.core.windows.net/mobi/spatial_data`